prajyotkcsu/portfolio/README.md

 *Hi, I’m a backend engineer with 5 years of experience.
 My background in CS, passion for coding daily, and occasional technical blogging equip me to tackle complex problems with confidence.*

 ### Technical skills:
-I code in Java but also know Python, JS, and Go.<br>
+- I code in Java but also know Python, JS, and Go.
-I’m a Spring Boot enthusiast, which is a Java-based web framework.<br>
+- I’m a Spring Boot enthusiast, which is a Java-based web framework.
-Skilled in building APIs with REST, GraphQL, and gRPC.<br>
+- Skilled in building APIs with REST, GraphQL, and gRPC.
-Proficient in deploying software with Kubernetes, Docker, and GitLab.<br>
+- Proficient in deploying software with Kubernetes, Docker, and GitLab.
-Experienced with Kafka, Flink, Spark, RabbitMQ, and Elasticsearch.<br>
+- Experienced with Kafka, Flink, Spark, RabbitMQ, and Elasticsearch.
-Strong knowledge of AWS and Azure cloud platforms.<br>
+- Strong knowledge of AWS and Azure cloud platforms.

 ### Education:
 - M.S.
 Business Analytics; California State University, East Bay; 2023
 - B.S.
 Information Technology; Mumbai University; 2017

 ### Work Experience:
-**Software Engineer @ Dish Network (March 2024 - Present)** <br>
+**Software Engineer @ Dish Network** (March 2024 - Present)<br>
 I’m a developer on this epic team called ‘Events’  that handles communication on behalf of other teams.
 This involves receiving close to 10 million events and notifications in a single day and routing them to their respective targets.
 Following are some of my contributions,<br>
 <br>
 We traditionally used GitLab for deploying code and CloudFormation for deploying AWS services.
 This would often cause inconsistences and delayed deployments-resulting in finding a better solution.
 This led to adopting Harness, unifying deployments on a single platform for better tracking and consistency.<br>